wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= WIP =
+- Added a payment button shortcode field in the button edit interface for easy copy-and-paste.

 = 4.6.7 =
 - Improved the renewal logic to include a check for account inactivity so access starts date is calculated correctly.
 - WooCommerce product pages can now be protected using the standard content protection feature.